The Royal Oak, Aspley Heath

 In 1901, the landlord was Joseph Wilson (61), with his wife Sarah (63).
 They were from Wellington in Salop, and had one daughter, Alice (22) with them.
 The 1903 Licensing Return stated that the house was clean and in fairly good repair, but it still only had a beer licence.
 The Wilsons stayed from 1897 to 1910.

 The Royal Oak remained with Newland & Nash, who were taken over by Wells & Winch of Biggleswade in 1924.
 Cowell was still landlord in 1927, when the inn was valued under the terms of the Rating Valuation Act of 1925.
 Every piece of land and property was inspected to determine the rates to be paid on it.
 At that time the Royal Oak consisted of a tap room, kitchen, private living room and scullery downstairs, with a cellar beneath.
 The inn must have been extended by this time, as by now upstairs there were five bedrooms and outside a washhouse and WC and coal barn.
 Trade consisted of about three barrels of beer and three dozen bottles of minerals per week.
 Rent was £12 per annum.
-The valuer noted: “a lovely little green patch in front”, and that the tenant “Keeps house very clean & I think some personallity here”.
+The valuer noted: “a lovely little green patch in front”, and that the tenant “Keeps house very clean & I think some personality here”.

 The Cowells stayed until 1933, their replacement being his own son-in law, Percy Radley.
 From the Bedfordshire Times and Independent, 12th May, 1933:

-He stayed 16 years until 1949, when Alexander Carlile took over.
+Radley stayed 16 years until 1949, when Alexander Carlile took over.
 His licence application was still only to sell “beer, wine, cider & perry”, with no spirits, but he soon moved on to run The Swan, in Woburn Sands in 1953, and William Harris took the pub.
 Wells & Winch of Biggleswade were taken over by Greene King in 1961.
 It is not known how long Harris was there, but by 1959 it had changed to Frank & Ann Alston.
 They served for 18 years, then Trevor Cullip and Steve Fursby covered the next 12 years between them before it was taken by Mick Ryan, who eventually left after 31 years in 2020, the longest serving Royal Oak landlord to date.

 ????-1870 Jesse Smith